On analytical construction of observable functions in extended dynamic mode decomposition for nonlinear estimation and

 \section{Numerical Results}

 KOT is gaining momentum in the power system community \cite{Susuki2016}.
-A power system is chosen as a test system in this work because it has multiple attractors, and its model contains sine and cosine functions.
-Let us consider
+Power systems are chosen as test systems in this work because they have multiple attractors, and their model contains sine and cosine functions.
+Consider:

-Details of the power system model (\ref{eq.x1})--(\ref{eq.x2}) are provided in Appendix \ref{sec.app}, and its phase portrait is shown in Fig. \ref{fig.phase_portrait}.
+Details of the power system model (\ref{eq.x1}) are provided in Appendix \ref{sec.appA}, and its phase portrait is shown in Fig. \ref{fig.phase_portrait}.
 Trajectories with starting point $(\delta_{0},\omega_{0})$ in the lattice $\delta=(-0.50:0.25:0.50)$, $\omega=(-1.00:0.25:1.00)$, are sampled at each $\Delta t=0.005$ second.
-This sampling rate is consistent with the available technology for power system measurement devices, namely phasor measurement units.
+This sampling rate is consistent with the available technology for power system measurement devices---namely, phasor measurement units.
 The lattice is indicated in Fig. \ref{fig.phase_portrait} by the blue rectangle centered at the origin, and it contains $45$ starting points, thereby leading to $45$ sampled trajectories.
 Note that all the trajectories in the lattice are in a linear region of the state space.
 We record the initial $0.8$ second of each trajectory, thereby leading to $160$ samples per trajectory.
 These trajectories are used to compute EDMD.

-Now, define ${z}_{1}:=\delta$, ${z}_{2}:=\omega$, ${z}_{3}:=\sin\delta$ and ${z}_{4}:=\cos\delta$.
-By applying the procedure outlined in Section \ref{sec.III}, we have
+Now, define ${z}_{1}:=\delta$, ${z}_{2}:=\omega$, ${z}_{3}:=\sin\delta$, and ${z}_{4}:=\cos\delta$.
+By applying the procedure outlined in Section \ref{sec.III}, we have: